Deep ReLU Networks Preserve Expected Length: Expected Length Distortion

-of the layer $\ell-1$ to layer $\ell$ Jacobians $J_{\ell,x}$.
+Thus, upper bounds on the length distortion reduce to studying the Jacobian $J_x$, which in a network with $L$ hidden layers can be written as a product $J_x = J_{L, x}\cdots J_{1,x}$ of the layer $\ell-1$ to layer $\ell$ Jacobians $J_{\ell,x}$.
 In a worst-case analysis, the left singular vectors of $J_{\ell,x}$ would align with the right singular vectors of $J_{\ell+1,x}$, causing the resulting product $J_x$ to have a largest singular value that grows exponentially with $L$.
 However, at initialization, this is provably not the case with high probability.
 Indeed, the Jacobians $J_{\ell,x}$ are independent (see Lemma \ref{L:indep}) and their singular vectors are therefore incoherent.
 We find in particular (Lemma \ref{L:chi-squared}) the following equality in distribution:

 where $e_1$ is the first standard unit vector and the terms in the product are independent.
 On average each term in this product is close to $1$:

 This is a consequence of initializing weights to have variance $2/\text{fan-in}$.
 Put together, the two preceding displayed equations suggest writing